Yasin1ar/password-manager/README.md

 ## File Structure

-- **passG.py**: Main program file that contains the logic for password generation and management.
+- **password_manager.py**: Main program file that contains the logic for password generation and management.
 - **passwords.txt**: File where all generated passwords are stored (created automatically if it doesn't exist).
-- **passG.log**: Log file where all actions (adding, deleting, replacing) are logged.
+- **password_manager.log**: Log file where all actions (adding, deleting, replacing) are logged.

 ## Logging

-The application logs all significant events to a file (`passG.log`).
+The application logs all significant events to a file (`password_manager.log`).
 Each time a password is added, deleted, or replaced, an entry is made in this log file.
 This helps track important operations and debug any issues.

 ## Security Considerations